greuze/prisoners-dilemma/README.md

 # Examples

-There are two sample implemented prisoners, GentlePrisoner (that will talk), and EvilPrisoner (that will always try to betray the other).
+There are two sample implemented prisoners, `GentlePrisoner` (that will always talk), and `EvilPrisoner` (that will always try to betray the other).
 Both samples will always give the same response, as can be seen in `giveAnswer` overriden method.

 # Execution and results